 One common question that parents get from their children is what the tooth fairy does with all of their teeth.
 Some children believe that she makes jewelry from them, and others believe she uses them to build castles up in the sky.
 No one really knows what the tooth fairy does with her teeth, but one thing is for sure, she appreciates the healthy teeth over the ones with cavities!

 Does your family have any traditions or unique stories revolving around the tooth fairy?
-Share your stories with us, and remember to make an appointment with Kildaire Family Dental to keep your teeth and your children’s teeth healthy and bright!
+Share your stories with us, and remember to make an appointment with Kildaire Family & Cosmetic Dentistry to keep your teeth and your children’s teeth healthy and bright!
 Schedule an appointment with Dr. Brace for an individual or family-block appointment today!